craignicholson/civilfiling_client/README.md

 Requirements
 ------------
-Law firm in NJ uses some old system written in some BASIC variant to interact with NJ Legal system.
+Law firm in NJ uses a system in some BASIC variant to interact with NJ Legal system.
 NJ Courts moving to E-Filing over SOAP.

 Write a simple windows form app that loads XML files and corresponding pdf attachments